JunchengDong0421/SakanaRM/README.md

 `cd SakanaCDN/`

 ## Configuration
-For the server to work as expected, you need to at least configure the CDN client correctly.
-You can also [custom your own clients](#how-to-custom-llm-and-cdn-clients).
+The system interacts with two external services to work: a "CDN" service, which handles papers upload, replacement, deletion, download; and a LLM service, which offers basic chat completion capabilities.
+Clients for communicating with these services are required.
+You would need to at least configure the provided CDN client correctly for the system to work as expected.
+It is also possible to [custom your own clients](#how-to-custom-llm-and-cdn-clients).

 ### CDN Client
-Within the scope of the project, you don't have to register a real CDN service to use the server, what is needed is just a simple server that implements APIs to store, replace, get, delete papers.
+Within the scope of the project, you don't have to register a real CDN service to use the system, what is needed is just a simple service that implements APIs to store, replace, get, delete papers.
 The bundled ***SakanaCDNClient*** is used to communicate with the service offered by [SakanaCDN](https://github.com/JunchengDong0421/SakanaCDN).

-**The default CDN client is ***SakanaCDNClient*****.
-To configure ***SakanaCDNClient***, go to *SakanaRM/core/cdn_utils/sakana_cdn_client.py*, and look for the class attribute ***"BASE_URL"***.
+**The default CDN client** is *****SakanaCDNClient*****.
+Go to *SakanaRM/core/cdn_utils/sakana_cdn_client.py*, and look for the class attribute ***"BASE_URL"***.
 Change the host IP and port to the actual IP and port which your SakanaCDN service binds to, for example, if you are running SakanaCDN on a machine with IP 201.153.35.66 and port 5001, change the value to "http://201.153.35.66:5001/files".
 **IMPORTANT**: DO NOT use a loopback address (`localhost`, `127.0.0.1`) if SakanaRM runs in container because routing is managed by Docker network.
 See [Networking in Compose](https://docs.docker.com/compose/networking/) for details.

 ### LLM Client
 The project bundles two classes of client to use for paper processing: ***GPTClient*** and ***SimpleKeywordClient***.
-The former integrates GPT (provider You.com) by [gpt4free](https://github.com/xtekky/gpt4free), and the latter simply match tag names with words in the paper.
+The former integrates with GPT (provider You.com :x: Currently blocker by Cloudflare :x:) by [gpt4free](https://github.com/xtekky/gpt4free), while the latter simply matches tag names with words in the paper and makes no external calls.

-**The default CDN client is ***GPTClient*****.
-You don't need to specifically configure anything.
-However, to use
+**The default CDN client** is *****GPTClient*****.
+Go to *SakanaRM/core/llm_utils/gpt_client.py*, and look for the class attribute ***"PAPER_SLICE_LENGTH"*** and ***"MODEL_TEMPERATURE"***.
+Modify how long paper is sliced into parts for transmission and temperature of the model by setting corresponding values, or just skip this step.
+To use the alternative ***SimpleKeywordClient***, go to *SakanaRM/core/views.py*, add a line of import if not existent: `from .llm_utils import
-***SimpleKeywordClient***, go to *SakanaRM/core/views.py*, add a line of import if not existent: `from .llm_utils import SimpleKeywordClient`, then find and replace all `GPTClient()` to `SimpleKeywordClient()` in code.
+SimpleKeywordClient`, then find and replace all `GPTClient()` to `SimpleKeywordClient()` in code.

 ### Database